pananton/busrpc-dev/README.md

 ## Entity

-This is common information for all entity types.
+This is common information for all entity types described in the following sections.

 | Field name | Type   | Description                                                                   |
 | ---------- | ------ | ----------------------------------------------------------------------------- |